 University Offers List of Words to Be Banished

-Lake Superior State University on New Year's Eve released its its 42nd annual "List of Words Banished from the Queen's English for Mis-use, Over-use and General Uselessness."
-The university collects nominations all year round on this Facebook page and releases the word to honor the new year.
+Lake Superior State University on New Year's Eve released its 42nd annual "List of Words Banished From the Queen's English for Misuse, Overuse and General Uselessness."
+The university collects nominations all year on this Facebook page and releases the word to honor the new year.
 The word cloud is from the university, showing some of the previously banned words.
 Previous lists and more information about the project may be found here.

 The 2017 list and the reasons given by the university: